 The absolute or relative local file system path of the directory.
-May contain both \ and / as path separators.
+May contain both $\$ and / as file separators.

 force

 Whether to ignore non-existing directories (true) or consider it an error (false).

 true if the directory was removed, false if it could not be removed because it did not exist and force is enabled.